-Gavin Shuker: What recent representations he has made to his Myanmar counterpart on the treatment of the Rohingya people.
+Gavin Shuker: What recent discussions he has had with the Prime Minister on the rule of law.

-Gavin Shuker: To ask the Secretary of State what assessment he has made of the capacity of the industrial strategy challenge fund to increase economic growth.
+Gavin Shuker: To ask the Secretary of State for Transport, what recent steps he has taken to improve accessibility at Luton station.